 An S Corporation differs from a regular corporation in that it chooses to pass credits, deductions, income, and losses through to the shareholders.
 These shareholders would add these to their income tax.
 It enables the business to simply pass along the numbers to the owners (shareholders) and act as intermediaries.

-Read my advice about whether a corporation would be a good legal business entity for you linked below:
+Read our advice about whether a corporation would be a good legal business entity for you linked below:

 Business incorporation resources